Who's who of E!'s 'House of Villains' and how they earned that reality TV moniker

 After being introduced to the world in 2006 on MTV’s The Real World in Key West, Johnny “Bananas” Devanzio soon began participating in The Challenge, a competition show featuring reality stars taking part in tough physical and mental challenges.

-Despite winning seven times across 20+ seasons on The Challenge, Devanzio’s tactics have made him public enemy number one, with the icing on the villain cake coming in 2016 during The Challenge: Rivals III, when he refused to share the $275,000 prize money with his winning partner, Sarah Rice.
+Despite winning seven times across 20+ seasons on The Challenge, Devanzio’s tactics have made him public enemy No. 1, with the icing on the villain cake coming in 2016 during The Challenge: Rivals III, when he refused to share the $275,000 prize money with his winning partner, Sarah Rice.

 Abishek “Shake” Chatterjee, Love Is Blind